santoso-solar-monitoring-project/Persistence/README.md

 - solcast.config.json
   - {url, fields:[]}

 Then you need to authenticate on first run with a google account for the google drive you will store everything inside.
 The folder structure must match that of https://drive.google.com/drive/u/1/folders/1fIbkh2C2daDOJPk-vvpWKOTbHOwvjiS2 exactly, and folder IDs should be updated inside main.js.
+Also, permissions of the root folder must be set to at least as relaxed as "Anyone with link can view".
+Otherwise, the website needs to be refactored not to use an API key to access the sheets but OAuth2 instead.